Damping Off: What It Is and How to Prevent It

 Healthy plant Start with good quality seeds or "healthy planting material" as the academics call them.
 Choose your seeds with confidence at Peaceful Valley, where we only carry top quality seeds.
 Use the tips in our Seedling Care video and blog post to maximize the health of your seedlings.

 Well-drained, fluffy soil The University of California, Davis says, "Damping-off is worse when soil is wet or compacted."
 To keep our seedlings in a well-drained and light growing medium we use Quickroot Soilless Potting Mix.
 Quickroot drains fast enough to keep the soil from becoming water-logged.
-Don't drown your seedlings, but water them with a mister like the Fogg-It that Tricia uses in our video.
-The lightness of Quickroot also allows tiny roots to receive oxygen and thrive.

 Keep your growing supplies clean Carefully clean your seedling trays and pots between uses.
 If seedlings show signs of damping off, discard them immediately (and do not compost them).
 UC Davis has a perfect summary of the role of sanitation in preventing damping off: "Sanitation is important because spores of the organisms that cause damping-off can survive in dust, planting medium, or soil particles in flats and pots.
 To reduce survival of the pathogens, remove and discard diseased plants and sterilize containers."